Talent attraction and acquisition: 12 strategies for our hybrid reality

 Companies like OfficeSpace can use events (whether hybrid or in-person), recognition and awards programs, and regular all-hands meetings with leadership to ensure employees feel connected to each other and to their mission.

-In short, company culture suffers when it’s hard for people to interact with each other, with their tools, or with their physical workspace.
+In short, company culture suffers when it’s difficult for people to interact with each other, their tools, or their physical workspace.

 6. Employer branding